Ram-N/Ram-N.github.io/TIL.md

 # Today I Learned
 Just an assortment of (mostly) Tech-related things I learn, figure out or try for the first time.
 Sometimes, it is just to admire something!

+### Meta Workflow Creation Using LLM
+2025-08-30
+This is very meta.
+I used an LLM to create a workflow to create a slash command inside Claude Code.
+That slash command will update my TIL list.
+That's my learning for today.

+#meta #workflow #claude-code

 ### Connecting Claude SDK to my Github Repo
 (2025-08-27, Wed)